shemani2/Project1/README.md

 # Analysis
 Work Environments
-- The job titles we had observed in the top 5 job titles (data analysts, data scientists, data engineers, analytics engineers, and machine learning engineers) showed there is no statistical difference in salaries and work enviornments.
+- The job titles we had observed in the top 5 job titles (data analysts, data scientists, data engineers, analytics engineers, and machine learning engineers) showed there is no statistical difference in salaries and work environments.

 # Summary